Rees Jones, Inc.

 The Golf Club at Equinox (Manchester, VT)

-• Consulted with Environmental Turf Services to develop a mechanism providing secondary filtration of leechate exiting the outfall drain of specific putting greens.
+• Consulted with Environmental Turf Services to develop a mechanism providing secondary filtration of leachate exiting the outfall drain of specific putting greens.
 Outfall drains were connected to the top of a vertical column.
-These columns, or "peat boxes," were filled with a sand/peat mix; outfall leechate percolated through this, further filtering any traces of remaining nutrients or pesticides.
-Filtered water then exits the bottom of the "peat box" and discharges across a supplemental, grass filter strip.
+These columns, or “peat boxes,” were filled with a sand/peat mix; outfall leachate percolated through this, further filtering any traces of remaining nutrients or pesticides.
+Filtered water then exits the bottom of the “peat box” and discharges across a supplemental, grass filter strip.

 • Development of a detailed IGCMP